Who we are

 Paul Brock, Chair

-Paul has a strong background in governance, management, growth business development, brand development and marketing.
-His extensive background in the financial services industry has also included Kiwibank Co-Founder and then Chief Executive along with senior management positions with Westpac and Trust Bank.
+Paul has a background in governance, management, growth business development, brand development and marketing.
+His extensive experience in the financial services industry includes co-founder and then Chief Executive of Kiwibank, along with senior management positions with Westpac and Trust Bank.

-Paul is currently Chair of the New Zealand Story Group, Foley Wines and the Innovation Programme for Tourism Recovery Advisory Panel.
-He is also Chair of Chubb Life Insurance New Zealand, a director of Southern Sky Dairies and a Council Member of Massey University.
-He started as the Tourism New Zealand Board Chair on 1 July 2023.
+Paul is currently Chair of the New Zealand Story Group, Foley Wines and Chubb Life Insurance New Zealand.
+He is also a director of Southern Sky Dairies and a Council Member of Massey University.

 Kauahi Ngapora, Deputy Chair